UWMadisonUcomm/devblog/_posts/2013-11-08-placehold-it.markdown

 ## This tool is super helpful

-Placehold.it is one of those tools that, once you find them, it becomes essential in your development process.
+Placehold.it is one of those tools that, once you find it, it becomes essential in your development process.
 5 stars!